 While I don’t like to let my kids think it’s okay to eat “cookies” for breakfast, when I ask if they want a breakfast “cookie” they get pretty excited.
 It’s probably the chocolate chips!

 Lucky for us, they can be.
 It depends on what they are made with.
 Some recipes have high amounts of refined sugars, flours, and ingredients that mimic more of a dessert cookie than a breakfast food.

 But these healthy breakfast cookies are made with real food ingredients are are lightly sweetened with just bananas.
-With oats, almond flour, and flaxseed meal they are all around healthy (see note below regarding chocolate chips as chocolate chips don’t really follow “real food” rules).
+With gluten-free oats, almond flour, and flaxseed meal they are all around healthy (see note below regarding chocolate chips as chocolate chips don’t really follow “real food” rules).

 What Keeps these Healthy Breakfast Cookies Clean?

 - The cookie base – this recipe uses rolled oats (GF), almond flour, and flaxseed meal as the base.
 No refined, nutrient stripped flours here!